 Tubebuddy offers a free plan for all of its features except coupons.
 The solo plan includes the ability to create coupons, track affiliate sites, and receive access to analytics/reporting.
 The enterprise plan includes the ability to generate custom coupons for up to 10,000 users, white-labeling for a business’ brand, and analytics/reporting.

-VidIQ is a YouTube channel management tool that integrates SEO data, makes it possible to create customized keyword lists and YouTube channel watchlists.
+VidIQ is a YouTube channel management tool that integrates SEO data, making it possible to create customized keyword lists and YouTube channel watchlists.

-TubeBuddy’s tool is user-friendly, offers great features like tags (which VidIQ doesn’t offer) as well as other great things like end screens and thumbnails which are helpful if you want to create cards or custom thumbnails.
+TubeBuddy’s tool is user-friendly and offers great features like tags (which VidIQ doesn’t offer) as well as other great things like end screens and thumbnails which are helpful if you want to create cards or custom thumbnails.

 Start by using VidIQ‘s competitive analysis tool and keyword discovery functionality to figure out what keywords are driving traffic for your competitors in order to optimize your videos accordingly.
 Next, check out our blog post on how much money you could be making off of monetization and sponsorship opportunities!

-We’re here to help you succeed so contact here if we can answer any questions about social media marketing services, video production or anything else related to digital marketing in general.
+We’re here to help you succeed so comment down below if we can answer any questions about social media marketing services, video production, or anything else related to digital marketing in general.